MGitHubL/Data4TGC/README.md

 ## Baseline

 We implement the HTNE model for temporal graph clustering on our datasets.
+Please download the Baseline.zip and unzip it.

+In this way, under the Baseline folder, there are three subfolders: HTNE (model code), emb (node embeddings) and Clustering (test code).

+For the HTNE subfolder, you can:

 ```
 python main.py
 ```

-We have two types of clustering test:
+Note that we have two types of clustering test:

 (1) Evaluated during training: we perform an evaluation of the clustering effect after each epoch is completed, and this result will be given during the model training.

 (This way is not applicable to both arXivPhy and arXivLarge data sets because of the longer time required for clustering.
-You can freely change it in the code)
+You can freely change it in the code.)

 ```
 if self.the_data == 'arxivLarge' or self.the_data == 'arxivPhy':